carlosmachel/react-ninja-notes/README.md

 - What methods are in lifecycle update?

 - componentWillReceiveProps : this method is only called when you pass properties to the element.

+- shouldComponentUpdate: Returns true or false.
+If false don't render the element.
+Custom check if component should update or not.
+If you don't have any custom check don't use it.